MeshInspector/MeshLib/readme.md

 Although MeshLib is written in C++, all functions are exposed to Python as well.
 Python code can be executed both from within a MeshLib-based C++ application (embedded mode) and from python interpreter directly, which imports MeshLib modules.

-Moreover, MeshLib can be easily installed or upgraded as a Python 3.8 - 3.12 package using `pip install`:
+Moreover, the latest MeshLib released version can be easily installed as a Python 3.8 - 3.12 package using `pip install`:
 * On Windows via
 ```
 py -3 -m pip install --upgrade pip